preshengr/Shell_classes/Notes_Shell.md

 #### NOTE
 There are strange files in the linux enviroment that are called "Symbolic Links".
-_A Symbolic Link_ are a special type of file that points to another file.
+_Symbolic Links_ are a special type of file that points to another file.